 Presenting online means you are dependent on several things outside of your control: the internet, the platform you are using, and nature (i.e. unexpected storms that knock out your power).
 You are also dependent on your attendees’ internet, ability to navigate the program you choose, and interruptions on their end.

 Anticipate as many of these interruptions as possible and have a backup plan in place.
 But if you do online presentations often enough, something unusual is going to happen that you did not expect.
 Be prepared to roll with it.
 If you’re lucky, you’ll be able to make light of it and create a positive, memorable experience for your listeners.

-We’ve highlighted several mistakes we have seen online presenters make.
+We’ve highlighted 5 of the most Common Mistakes in Online Presentations.
 However, there is more to providing a compelling presentation than what we could include here.
 If you’re serious about improving your online presentation skills, join us for Learn by Doing: Presenting Online.

 Learn by Doing: Presenting Online

 Pre-workshop call: Tuesday, September 22, 2:00–2:30 p.m.
 ET Workshop: Friday, September 25, 1:00–4:00 p.m.
 ET LEARN MORE

 “Learn by Doing” series – most legal service educational offerings involve one person lecturing while participants watch.
 Courses in this series are different.
 You will have the opportunity to apply the lessons learned, receive feedback from your classmates and observe others doing the same.
 This hands-on educational model has been proven to be effective in accelerating the learning curve and is way more fun!
 In this series you will also leave the workshops with presentations, plans, checklists and other real world tools you will use every day in your law practice.